 Using bath salts and essential oils can take your bath time up a notch without much effort.
 Bath salts can soothe your body and allow you to recover after a busy day.
 Essential oils come in a variety of scents such as jasmine, rose, and lavender that smell wonderful.
 Together, they can be quite therapeutic.

 Better Bath Better Body has a wide range of Epsom salt blends containing essential oils.
-You can opt for our Soft Skin Bath Soak, Ancient Secret Bath Soak, and other products.
+You can opt for our Soft Skin Bath Soak, Muscle Soak, and other products.
 Visit our online shop for more options.

 Light Some Candles